WD59-14/Render96ex-Portmaster-release-music-fix/README.md

   Balloon Mario theme from SM64 DS plays while using the Vanish Cap, Flying Owl theme from SM64 DS plays while using the Shell

+CREDITS!!
+  Nintendo,
+  Render96/Render96ex team,
+  "Church of Kondo" on Youtube for the amazing high quality remastered SM64 OST, Tick Tock Clock MK DS restored by "Splode's Studio" on Youtube, me

 I've worked pretty hard to find the root of the crashing issue so I hope you enjoy!!

-CREDITS!!
-  Nintendo
-  Render96/Render96ex team
-  "Church of Kondo" on Youtube for the amazing high quality remastered SM64 OST Tick Tock Clock MK DS restored by "Splode's Studio" on Youtube me

 I do not claim ownership of any of the music used in this project except for the remixes that I made.
 All music belongs to their respective copyright holders.